 Swift is a good-enough singer, not a great one, and her songs are often overproduced.
 Not all her songs measure up to her best (whose do?).
 Her recent detour into pop music has been deeply disappointing.
 But I’m hoping that she comes back to country, because it needs her desperately.

 “My Wife Thinks You’re Dead” (Junior Brown, 1995)

 I’ve been performing this song for almost five years now, but finally have an arrangement that I like.

-It’s tough doing Junior Brown songs on a piano, because his style of writing is heavily influenced by his choice of instrument, the so-called “guit-steel,” an instrument of his own design which mounts a guitar and a steel guitar on the same body.
+It’s tough doing Junior Brown songs on a piano, because his style of writing is heavily influenced by his choice of instrument, the so-called “guit-steel,” an instrument of his own design which mounts a guitar and a steel guitar on the same body (see picture at left).
 Most of the time I’ve seen him, he’s been accompanied by only a drummer, serving as his own backup band.